Table of Contents

-Despite what the ads and salespeople want you believe, there is no hidden secret to credit repair.
-It’s just about asking the credit bureaus to remove inaccurate information from your credit report.
+Despite what the ads and salespeople want you to believe, there is no hidden secret to credit repair.
+It’s about asking the credit bureaus to remove inaccurate information from your credit report.

 But don’t get confused, removing accurate but negative information is not smart.
-In fact doing so and then using that credit report makes you subject to charges of credit fraud.
+Doing so and then using that credit report makes you subject to credit fraud charges.

-If you have negative items on your credit report about your payment history and they are accurate, they should remain and will be automatically removed from your consumer credit report seven years from when they were first reported.
+Suppose you have negative items on your credit report about your payment history, and they are accurate.
+In that case, they should remain and automatically be removed from your consumer credit report seven years from when they were first reported.

-Think about your credit report like a school report card and it listed classes you did not take.
-They should not be there.
+Think about your credit report as a school report card, and it listed classes you did not take.
+Therefore, they should not be there.